SOURCE: Simba Information

 About Simba Information:

-Simba Information is widely recognized as the leading authority for market intelligence in the media and publishing industry as its extensive information network delivers top quality, independent perspective on the people, events and alliances shaping the industry.
-Simba provides consulting and reports that provide key decision-makers at more than 15,000 client companies around the globe with timely analysis, exclusive statistics and proprietary industry forecasts.
-For more information, please visit www.simbainformation.com.
+Simba Information is widely recognized as the authority for market intelligence in the media and publishing industries.
+Its extensive information network delivers top quality, independent perspectives on the people, events and alliances shaping the industry.
+The firm routinely assist clients and the press with publishing and media industry analysis.
+Follow us on Twitter and LinkedIn.